jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

   - When you need to pass export values to many stacks (VPC Id, etc...).
 - **Nested Stacks**
   - Helpful when components must be re-used.
-  - Ex: re-use how to properly configure an Application Load Balancer.
+  - **Ex:** re-use how to properly configure an Application Load Balancer.
   - The nested stack only is important to the higher level stack (it's not shared).

+# 15. DependsOn

+- Specify that the creation of a specific resource follows another.
+- When added to a resource, that resource is created only after the creation of the resource specified in the **DependsOn** attribute.
+- Applied automatically when using `!Ref` and `!GetAtt`
+- Use with any resource.

-# 12. Continue Rolling Back an Update
+# 16. Continue Rolling Back an Update

 - A stack goes into the `UPDATE_ROLLBACK_FAILED` state when CloudFormation can't roll back all changes during an update.
 - A resource can't return to its original state, causing the rollback to fail.